 Another effective way to reduce your bounce rate is to build a bank of synonyms for the products you sell.
 For example, if your store sells winter clothes then you could add the synonyms ‘jacket’ and ‘coat’ so that swimwear results show when these words are searched.

 Search analytics: Why you need it

 Site search analytics reports give you deep insight into search terms that people are using, terms that end in no results, which search filters are being used, and the number of searches your site is generating.

 This information can help you to tweak your website’s content to meet the demand of your customers.
 Using search analytics can also help you to plan promotional campaigns and measure the success of existing ones.
 You can also use it to anticipate future sales trends.

-You can use the Boost Analytics feature on the Product Filter & Search app to gain insight into your site search and optimize it to increase your conversion rate.
+You can use the Boost Analytics feature on the Boost AI Search & Discovery app for Shopify to gain insight into your site search and optimize it to increase your conversion rate.